 39 days (not 20 as we are sometimes inclined to answer immediately, because we reason linearly and not exponentially).

-Problem 6:
+Problem 6: title?

-Suppose you could fold a sheet of paper with a thickness of 0,1 millimeter unlimitedly.
-How many times would you have to fold it so that the thickness of the sheet reaches up to the moon (about 385,000 km)?
+Imagine you could endlessly fold a sheet of paper with a thickness of 0,1 millimeter .
+How many times would you have to fold it so that the thickness of the sheet reaches the moon (about 385,000 km)?
 (By folding it once you would get a thickness of 0,2 mm, folding it twice a thickness of 0,4 mm, etc.).

 42 times!
 That figure seems absurdly low and that is because we underestimate exponential growth.